 The production process has scarcely changed over the centuries, although it has obviously benefited from modern viticultural techniques and winemaking equipment.
 After harvesting and raising, the Moscatel and Ximenez grapes are usually fermented on-site in the growers’ often small and basic wineries.
 This rich base wine will then be taken to ancient cellars in Málaga, where it is mixed with a spirit or sweet, thickened must (arrope).
 Like sherry, it is matured using the Solera process whereby older vintages are blended with young ones and aged gradually.
-Over time, the Málaga sweet wine matures in wooden barrels and gains color, texture, flavor, and aroma.
+Over time, the Málaga sweet dessert wine matures in wooden barrels and gains color, texture, flavor, and aroma.
 The D.O. guidelines stipulate that it must be aged for a minimum of two years; some are aged for much longer.
 Old wines can display an incredible assortment of flavors and aromas: caramel, coffee, raisins, cocoa, nuts, spice, plums, and violets have all been found.
 A wonderful accompaniment to rich desserts, our first choice would be to match with a rich chocolate dessert.
 Some older dry examples do exist do, comparable to the Oloroso sherry in flavor.

 Sierras de Ronda

 This change is most apparent in the region of the Sierras de Ronda, where exciting developments have been happening in winemaking since the early 1980s.
-Before the arrival of Friedrich Schatz to the beautiful city of Ronda, the area had languished in obscurity, with few vineyards and no real status as a wine region, although the Romans had planted extensively here.
+Before the arrival of Friedrich Schatz to the beautiful city of Ronda, the area had languished in obscurity, with few vineyards and no real status as a wine region.
+However, the Romans had planted extensively here.
 The town is to be found northwest of Málaga and is situated over a spectacular gorge, drawing millions of visitors in the summer.
-The vineyards are some of the highest in the Málaga zone, often 750 m above sea-level.
+As a result, the vineyards are some of the highest in the Málaga zone, often 750 m above sea level.